semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 An optional part of [`agent`](#agent).
 Defines an array of Docker image names to run jobs.

 The first container in the list runs the jobs.
-You may optionally add more items which run as separate containers.
+You may optionally add more items that run as separate containers.
 All containers can reference each other via their names, which are mapped to hostnames using DNS records.

 Each `container` entry can have: